tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 ## Building a CLI Application

-Let's say that we have an existing akka-http application which has some open and some protected routes, and we want to build a CLI client which accesses these routes.
+Let's say that we have an existing Akka HTTP application which has some open and some protected routes, and we want to build a CLI client which accesses these routes.

 Scala